Donald Edmond Pelotte

 Donald E. Pelotte SSS (April 13, 1945 – January 7, 2010) was an American prelate of Abenaki descent in the Roman Catholic Church.
-He served as the third bishop of the Diocese of Gallup in New Mexico from 1986 to 2008.
-Pelotte was the first Native American to be appointed a Catholic bishop in the United States.
+He served as the third bishop of the Diocese of Gallup in New Mexico and Arizona from 1986 to 2008.
+Pelotte is commonly described as the first Native American to be appointed a Catholic bishop in the United States.

 Biography

 Early life

 Donald Pelotte was born on April 13, 1945, in Waterville, Maine, to Norris Albert Pelotte and Margaret Yvonne LaBrie Pelotte.
 His father was Abenaki, and his mother was of French-Canadian descent.
 Donald and his twin brother Dana were the youngest of five brothers.

 Donald Pelotte studied at Eymard Seminary in Hyde Park, New York during his high school years.
 He did his college studies John Carroll University in Cleveland, Ohio and later completed doctoral studies at Fordham University in New York City.
 His doctoral dissertation was entitled: John Courtney Murray, Theologian in Conflict: Roman Catholicism and the American Experience.
 This was later published in book form by Paulist Press.